2010 Music Reviews

 The Tallest Man on Earth, The Wild Hunt (2010) B+

 Is it just me or is 2010 the year for polarizing lead singers?
 Swede Kristian Matsson's Dylan-inspired voice is his second best instrument, actually: these are ten wonderfully written and deeply contemplated folk songs.
-If you're telling me how unhappy you are, you better be smart about it.
+If you're telling me how messed up you are inside, you better be smart about it.

 These New Puritans, Hidden (2010) C+